-Join Justin Putney for an in-depth discussion in this video Creating the default slide appearance, part of HTML5 Projects: Creating a Responsive Presentation.
+Join Justin Putney for an in-depth discussion in this video Creating the default slide appearance, part of Creating a Responsive Presentation in HTML5.

 So let's take a look at what the HTML looks like so far with no styling. going to take the index file and open it up in Chrome, and see we have all of our content here, but it just flows along in a row.
 So take the same file, which is the start file, the index file for 0203 in the Chapter 2 folder.
 And I've got it opened up in Dreamweaver here.
 So, in the head tag, I'm going to have you go ahead and add links to two style sheets neither of which exist at the moment but they will shortly.